-Are there any alternatives to lymphatic sclerotherapy?
+Are there any alternatives to orbital sclerotherapy?

-Sclerotherapy seems to be the best treatment option of lymphatic malformations as it carries lower risks than open surgery.
-It does not cause any visible scarring and the malformation does not appear to grow back after treatment.
-However, as every child with a lymphatic malformation is different, sclerotherapy may not be the best option.
+Sclerotherapy seems to be the best treatment option for vascular malformations around the eye as it carries lower risks than open surgery.
+It does not cause any visible scarring and the malformation is less likely to grow back after treatment.
+However, as every child with a vascular malformation around the eye is different, sclerotherapy may not always be the best option.

 Sometimes a combination of sclerotherapy and surgery might be suggested.
-Your doctor will explain the options for treatment suitable for your child.
+Your ophthalmologist will explain the options for treatment suitable for your child.